 Citizens Memorial Healthcare (CMH) has been recognized as one of the nation’s 100 “Most Wired” hospitals and health systems.
-CMH was named to the nation’s 100 “Most Wired” hospitals and health systems for the fourth time.
-The 2011 Most Wired Survey and Benchmarking Study, in the July issue of Hospitals & Health Networks magazine, recognizes hospitals that use information technology to better serve and treat patients and to better run business processes.
-CMH was previously named as a Most Wired Hospital in the Small and Rural Hospital category for three years
+CMH was named to the nation’s 100 “Most Wired” hospitals and health systems for the eighth time.
+The 2012 Most Wired Survey and Benchmarking Study, in the July issue of Hospitals & Health Networks magazine, recognizes hospitals that use information technology to better serve and treat patients and to better run business processes.

-“We are please to be recognized as the Most Wired Hospital again for 2011,” says Denni McColm, Chief Information Officer for CMH.
-“This is the seventh year that CMH has been named to the Most Wired list.
-To achieve this recognition requires that CMH not only maintains but also expands and improves our use of computerization to enable safe, effective and efficient delivery of healthcare.
+“We are pleased to be recognized as the Most Wired Hospital again for 2012,” says Denni McColm, Chief Information Officer for CMH.
+“This is the eighth year that CMH has been named to the Most Wired list.
+To achieve this recognition requires that CMH not only maintain but also expand and improve our use of computerization to enable safe, effective and efficient delivery of healthcare.
 This recognition confirms that the CMH investment in technology is in the best interest of our patients and community.”

 The 100 Most Wired hospitals show better outcomes in patient satisfaction, risk-adjusted mortality rates and other key quality measures through the use of information technology (IT), according to a new analysis.
 Strides are also being made in the integration of the electronic health records with digital clinical imaging.
 Under these systems, clinicians receive faster diagnostic results that can improve aspects of patient care.
 Marking its 13th year, the Most Wired Survey and Benchmarking Study continues to lead the field in analyses and benchmarking of healthcare IT.